bawkee/SqlBinder/README.md

 }
 ```

-But where's the SQL, what's in this `CategorySales.sql`?
-Now here's the nice part, you can safely store the SQL somewhere else and it may have multiple `WHERE` clauses, multiple `ORDER BY`'s and any number of sub-queries - all of this is natively supported by `SqlBinder`'s templates, being so composable there's almost never a reason to store templates inside your method unless they're one-liners and very small.

-There are multiple possible SQL scripts which will all work with the above method if we put them in `CategorySales.sql`.
+The SQL templates, like this one, offer native support for multiple `WHERE` clauses, varied `ORDER BY` statements, and numerous sub-queries.

-For example this script with shortcut aliases and an optional sub-query:
+Another script with shortcut aliases and an optional sub-query:

 ```SQL
 SELECT